19hours/sg-statutes/Acts/Co-operative Societies Act.md

 “officer” includes a chairman, vice-chairman, director, secretary, assistant secretary, treasurer, assistant treasurer, member of committee of management, employee, internal auditor, liquidator or other person empowered under this Act, the Rules or the by-laws, to give directives in regard to the business of a society or to supervise the business;

+“ordinary share” means an ordinary share issued under section 66A;

+[Act 3 of 2018 wef 10/04/2018]

 “parent society” means a society with one or more subsidiaries;

 “past officer”, in relation to any obligation imposed under this Act, means a person who at any time before the occurrence of the obligation was, or performed the duties of, an officer;

 “patronage refund” means a portion of the net surplus of a society distributed among its members in proportion to the volume of business done by them with the society from which the surplus of the society was derived;

+“permanent share” means a permanent share issued under section 66B;

+[Act 3 of 2018 wef 10/04/2018]

-“primary society” means a registered society all of whose members are individual persons who, or institutions which, have the qualifications for membership set out in section 39;
+“primary society” means a society all of whose members are individual persons who, or institutions which, have the qualifications for membership set out in section 39;

+[Act 3 of 2018 wef 10/04/2018]

+“proposed society” means an association of persons seeking registration as a society;

+[Act 3 of 2018 wef 10/04/2018]

 “public accountant” means a person who is registered or deemed to be registered under the Accountants Act (Cap.
 2) as a public accountant;

 “registered” means registered under this Act;

-“Registrar” means the Registrar of Co-operative Societies and the Assistant Registrars of Co-operative Societies appointed under section 3, and includes a person exercising such powers of the Registrar as may have been conferred upon him under that section;
+“Registrar” means the Registrar of Co‑operative Societies appointed under section 3(1), and includes a Deputy Registrar, an Assistant Registrar, or a public officer appointed under section 3(1), exercising such function, duty or power of the Registrar as is delegated to the Deputy Registrar, Assistant Registrar or public officer (as the case may be) under section 3(2);

+[Act 3 of 2018 wef 10/04/2018]

 “Rules” means rules made under section 95;

-“secondary society” means a registered society all of whose registered members are co-operative societies, trade unions, or co-operative societies and trade unions;
+“secondary society” means a society all of whose registered members are co-operative societies, trade unions, or co-operative societies and trade unions;

+[Act 3 of 2018 wef 10/04/2018]

-“share” includes subscriptions payable by a member under the by-laws of a society;
+“share” means a unit of the share capital or subscription capital of a society;

+[Act 3 of 2018 wef 10/04/2018]

 “Singapore Labour Foundation” means the Singapore Labour Foundation established under the Singapore Labour Foundation Act (Cap.
 303);